-Clients often ask what happens in the Commonwealth of Pennsylvania if they die without a will.
+Clients often ask what happens if you die without a will in PA.
 It is a common misconception that if you die in Pennsylvania without a will that everything will be left to the Commonwealth.
 Because of the statutory scheme that Pennsylvania currently has in place, it is a rare occurrence that anything will be left to the Commonwealth.

 The Commonwealth of Pennsylvania has developed what is commonly referred to as the laws of Intestate Succession.
 A person who dies without a will in Pennsylvania is said to have died “intestate.”
 The laws of Intestate Succession govern the disposition of a person’s property if he or she dies without a will, or if all of his or her property is not disbursed pursuant to a will.
 The Pennsylvania laws of Intestate Succession are designed to protect both the surviving spouse and children (if any).
 In addition to providing for spouses and children, the Pennsylvania laws of Intestate Succession may also provide for a decedent’s parents, siblings, aunts, uncles, and their children and grandchildren under certain conditions.